AIHubCentral/docs/assets/RVC/Resources/Training.md

 - Overtraining also know as overfitting is where the model doesn't actually learn the underlying patterns of the data and memorizes them instead.

-- A sign of overfitting is when the sibilances are super robotic or when the graphs in the Tensorboard are going up.
+- Some signs of overfitting are when the sibilances are robotic or when the graphs in the Tensorboard are going up.

 ***